tekartik/idb_shim.dart/idb_shim/README.md

 ##### Wasm

-As of 2.4 the default implementation use js_interop which makes it wasm compatible.
-You can still use the legacy `dart:html` by importing `idb_shim_client_native_html.dart`.
+As of 2.4 the default implementation use `js_interop` which makes it wasm compatible if you import `idb_shim.dart` You can still use the legacy `dart:html` by importing `idb_shim_client_native_html.dart`.

 Limitations:
-- In my initial testing, numbers were read as double although they were stored as int...
+- DateTime is converted manually to support `DateTime` (although not supported in Firefox)
+- So for compatibility, data is jsified and dartified using custom encoder.
+To see if this could be removed in the future.